-ROTATION A: Psychiatry Consultation Service (PCS)
+ROTATION A: Consultation Experience

 Half of the year is built around a primary experience on the PCS.
-The PCS is a dynamic, fastpaced, multi-disciplinary service, and clinical care includes a mix of pediatric psychology and clinical child experience.
-The patient population is children, adolescents, or young adults (and their families) facing a myriad of pediatric illness.
+The PCS is a dynamic, fast-paced, multi-disciplinary service, and clinical care includes a mix of pediatric psychology and clinical child experience.
+The patient population is children, adolescents, and young adults facing a myriad of pediatric illness, as well as their families.
 Patients may have challenging, sometimes life-threatening diagnoses, and may exhibit behaviors that negatively impact their physical health.
 PCS patients face acute and/or chronic medical or surgical conditions and oftentimes have somatic symptom or related concerns.
 PCS team members provide evaluations and psychotherapeutic interventions to patients, consultation to the hospital medical staff, and participate in treatment planning.

-PCS comprises roughly 25 hours each week: five to six daily hours of service/note-writing, one hour of scheduled, individual supervision and four hours of seminars and rounds.
+Three interns will be on PCS for the first six months of the year, and four in the last six months of the year.
+Interns spend four afternoons/week with PCS, and the 5th is spent in the OPS.
+PCS comprises roughly 25 hours each week: five to six daily hours of service/note-writing, one hour of scheduled, individual supervision and four hours of seminars/rounds.